 • Insufficient evidence.
 Another part of the defendant’s burden is to prove you are guilty of committing the crime beyond a reasonable doubt.
 Your defense attorney may be able to show that the prosecutor does not have enough evidence to prove his or her claim.

 • Self-defense or defense of others.
-Your lawyer might tell you to agree that you did commit assault, but that you were justified in doing so due to the threatening or dangerous actions of the alleged victim.
+Your lawyer might tell you to agree that you did commit assault, but that you had legal justification in doing so due to the threatening or dangerous actions of the alleged victim.
 The defense of crime prevention or defensive display of firearms might also be appropriate.

 Schedule a Free Consultation with an Assault Attorney in Phoenix

-Having an experienced Phoenix assault lawyer by your side can make all the difference in the outcome of your case.
+Having an experienced Phoenix assault lawyer by your side can make all the difference in the outcome of your assault case.
 If you have been charged with assault or an assault-related crime in Phoenix, call the Phoenix assault attorneys at AZ Defenders as soon as possible to schedule a free consultation.
-Available 24/7 to take your call.
-(480) 456-6400
+We are available 24/7 to take your call at (480) 456-6400.

 Contact Us